MERCEDES-BENZ: The Fifties, Volume 1

 · chassis number and data card are explained in great detail

-· over 90 mostly recent non-Daimler AG color photos highlight many interesting features, this includes pictures of the suspension
+· over 90 mostly recent non-Daimler AG color photos highlight many interesting features, this includes pictures of the suspension and it

 · covers the car's short racing activity with rare b/w photos.